mozilla/crlite/README.md

 CRLite is designed to run in Kubernetes, with the following services:

-1. [`containers/crlite-fetch`](https://github.com/mozilla/crlite/tree/main/containers/crlite-fetch), a constantly-running task that downloads from Certificate Transparency logs into Redis and Google Firestore
+1. [`containers/crlite-fetch`](https://github.com/mozilla/crlite/tree/main/containers/crlite-fetch), a constantly-running task that downloads from Certificate Transparency logs.
 1. [`containers/crlite-generate`](https://github.com/mozilla/crlite/tree/main/containers/crlite-generate), a periodic (cron) job that produces a CRLite filter from the data in Redis and uploads the artifacts into Google Cloud Storage
 1. [`containers/crlite-publish`](https://github.com/mozilla/crlite/tree/main/containers/crlite-publish), a periodic (cron) job that publishes the results of a `crlite-generate` run to a Kinto instance.
 1. [`containers/crlite-signoff`](https://github.com/mozilla/crlite/tree/main/containers/crlite-signoff), a periodic (cron) job that verifies and approves data `crlite-publish` placed in a Kinto instance.